 15 Features That Can Make Your On-Demand Tutor Apps Stand-Out In COVID Era

 Let us not dwell anymore over how much incalculable trouble the COVID-19 pandemic has caused us.
 It’s out there in front of everybody and cemented in the psyche of human beings of all social strata.
-In as much as that is the case, the same holds true for their children.
+As much as that is the case, the same holds true for their children.
 The young guns of each family have been quick to adapt to the stay at home diktat.
 And although a partial opening of schools is being given serious (and hazardous) thought by the federal agencies, its realization appears a distant reality.

-Must-have Features in an On-demand Tutor App
+Must-have Features of On-demand Tutor App

 The rise of apps in the online education industry has been nudged forward by parental insecurity for their children to miss out on timely education.
 Community schools are far from standardizing delivery for online tutoring services, due to which the private tutoring market is blossoming up.
 A standalone, private platform for tutors is faster to develop than an institution-centric application.